Hallucination (artificial intelligence): Benefits

-Consequences of hallucinations in education
+Consequences in education

-Artificial intelligence hallucinations can impact the education industry.
+Artificial intelligence hallucinations can impact education.
 There has been a rise in students using AI tools for assistance in research or writing tools such as Grammarly or using generative AI programs such as ChatGPT.
 This has raised concern regarding academic integrity in submitted projects in addition to hallucinations causing students to learn incorrect information.

 Part of this concern lies in the citations provided by LLMs and generative AI.
 A 2024 study at the University of Mississippi found that many of these citations that students submitted were partially or completely fabricated.
 47% of these sources either had incorrect titles, dates, authors, or a combination of all.
 The study notes that these inconsistencies in student-submitted citations cause educators and librarians to manually check the accuracy more frequently.

 The Journal of Cranio-Maxillofacial Surgery addresses this risk when it comes to the medical and surgical fields.
 They mention how academic publishers have acknowledged the issue, and that some journals such as JAMA have changed some of their policies to discourage the use of AI-generated citations.
 Although the journal states that a policy will not be enough to diminish the use of AI-generated citations, automatic tools to check the citations and AI literacy training should also be adopted.

 Instructors may use tools such as Turnitin for plagiarism checking and verification of academic integrity.
 These tools have been found to sometimes flag papers that have not used any AI assistance in their writing.
-OpenAI has also found a lack of accuracy in their own AI detection software that the company shut it down entirely.
+OpenAI has also found such a lack of accuracy in their own AI detection software that the company shut it down entirely.